 Many companies who claim that they’re healthier and greener than others are embracing this Vegan trend.
 Especially in fast food outlets.
-The only issue is that we’re starting to see fast-food as okay once again because they’re launching all these ‘greener’ and healthier plant-based options.
-Not exactly the point is it?
+The only issue is that we’re starting to see fast food as okay once again because they’re launching all these ‘greener’ and healthier plant-based options.
+Not exactly the point, is it?

-McDonald’s with its vegan veggie dip and KFC with its’zero chicken vegan burger.’
+McDonald’s with its vegan veggie dip and KFC with its ‘zero chicken vegan burger.’
 All of which contain ingredients that we don’t even know how to pronounce.
 Once again, we’re resorting to fast food…

 This Isn’t Necessarily Truth.

 Vegan diets aren’t greener than omnivorous, especially if omnivorous groups are making mindful food choices.
 So it might be time to get some more knowledge into the matter and learn a little more about the characteristics of the food itself.
 What is going to keep us healthy and our planet safe?
 Whether it comes from plants or animals is beside the point.
 Concentrate on how your food is being produced and where.
-Sure, there are factories and farms that produce animal foods which harm the environment.
+Sure, there are factories and farms that produce animal foods that harm the environment.
 But have you acknowledged the damage caused by plant-based alternatives?

 Not every animal product is damaging to the planet.
 Focusing on organic and grass-fed meat products could do us a world of good.
 There’s a massive difference between a fast-food meat sausage and one that comes from a reputable brand.
-These brands only use free-range farming using the sun’s energy, on land that could often serve no other agricultural purpose.
+These brands only use free-range farming using the sun’s energy, on land that can often serve no other agricultural purpose.
 So, although you’re eating meat – you’re still thinking greener than some vegan alternatives.
 Mind-boggling, right?

 Even Your Almond Milk Isn’t Greener

-In fact, free-range livestock according to the Guardian, help fertilise the soil and the pastures they graze on soak up surplus water and preventing soil erosion.
+In fact, free-range livestock according to the Guardian, help fertilize the soil and the pastures they graze on soak up surplus water and preventing soil erosion.
 There’s a profound difference between this and the usual indoor methods that contribute to deforestation and water pollution.
-It’s livestock manure that builds soil fertility, fossil fuel-derived pesticides and fertilisers sprayed on the intensively grown plant.
+It’s livestock manure that builds soil fertility, fossil fuel-derived pesticides and fertilizers sprayed on the intensively grown plant.
 Without fertile soil, vegans and omnivores alike go hungry.
 ‘As livestock producers put it: it’s not the cow, but the how.’

 Documentaries on Netflix and the BBC, like ‘The Gamecchangers do make it tricky for us to distinguish what is best.
 Our minds are overloaded with fears that we’re going to die and destroy our planet by constantly fixating on the worst-case scenario.
-It’s no wonder we’re still making poor choices that aren’t any greener than previous endeavours.
+It’s no wonder we’re still making poor choices that aren’t any greener than previous endeavors.
 We’re not saying that you’re wrong for trying to be more mindful, but it’s evident that the majority are not educated enough on food production.
 It’s no wonder we’re under the perception that all livestock production is produced equally.
-Note that not all meat, eggs and dairy products come from factory farming.
+Note that not all meat, eggs, and dairy products come from factory farming.
 Reportedly, 52% of the eggs you buy in the UK, for example, are free-range.